Successfully Entered

 The Nanit camera attached to a wall stand, sitting on a table

-Camera attached to the Multi Stand
+Camera attached to the flex stand

-1. Wall Mount.
-This is the default.
-You screw the Nanit into the wall above your child’s crib in a location that places the camera in the center of the crib.
+1. Wall Mount: You screw the Nanit into the wall above your child’s crib in a location that places the camera in the center of the crib.
 It’s critical that the camera is in the middle of the crib on a long side as the Nanit app isn’t flexible with orientation.
 So if you mount the camera on the end of the crib as opposed to the side, your orientation will be screwed up.
 (Within the app settings you can tell the Nanit exactly what area of the crib it should focus on, so even if you are forced to place the stand at the foot of the bassinet/crib the monitor should be able to capture what it needs (see app settings section for more info).
 The wall mount also comes with a cable cover to prevent your child from reaching through crib bars and yanking the cable.
 Once your wall mount is set up, the camera snaps in and out easily in case you want to bring it (along with the Multi-Stand) with you on a trip.

 The parent unit (the Nanit App + your smartphone or tablet)

 The Nanit App is available as a free download for iOS and Android, and acts as the control center for the Nanit monitor.
-I’ll break down the individual sections of the app below, but an important overall note is that the app *does* allow for background audio, meaning that even while the app is closed on your phone, you’ll still be able to hear your child.
-I also experimented using an old iPad as a “dedicated” parent unit with the Nanit by disabling auto-screen lock.
-This worked quite well, though did require it be plugged in if using for long periods with the screen on, as that required lots of battery life.
+I’ll break down the individual sections of the app below, but an important overall note is that the app does allow for background audio, meaning that even while the app is closed on your phone, you’ll still be able to hear your child.
+I also experimented using an old iPad as a “dedicated” parent unit with the Nanit by disabling the auto-screen lock.
+This worked quite well, though it did require it to be plugged in if using for long periods with the screen on, as that required lots of battery life.
 Inside the app you’ll find:

 A screenshot of a live stream view of the Nanit app on an iPhone 8+